Congratulations

 You must enrol in 4 compulsory units in your first trimester.

-Your Unit Guide has more information about your units including the unit learning outcomes and assessment details.
+Your Unit Guide (PDF, 533.4 KB) has more information about your units including the unit learning outcomes and assessment details.

 Choosing an Education specialisation as part of your main Diploma gives you the opportunity to enrol on a double degree at Monash University.

-Each trimester, you will be given the opportunity to practice your newly acquired teaching skills by participating in a professional learning experience over 5 days in a local school.
+In the second trimester of Part 2, you will be given the opportunity to practice your newly acquired teaching skills by participating in a professional learning experience over 10 days in a local school.

-You will be required to sit the CASPer test and may choose to sit the literacy and numeracy LANTITE tests while you are studying in Diploma.
+You may choose to sit the literacy and numeracy LANTITE tests while you are studying in Diploma.

 The Diploma of Business (Business Education) has 2 parts:

-- Part 1 is 2 trimesters long and you will study 4 compulsory units each trimester.
+• Part 1 is 2 trimesters long and you will study 4 units each trimester.

-- Part 2 is 2 trimesters long and you will study 5 units each trimester
+• Part 2 is 2 trimesters long and you will study 4 units in the first trimester and 5 units in the second trimester

 The course map outlines the normal sequence of units you enrol in to complete your Diploma within the standard timeframe.